akanupam/RAG-based-Query-Resolver/Readme.md

 ---
 # Features
-Add your own .txt files to the data/ folder to create a custom knowledge base.
+Add your own .txt/.pdf files to the data/ folder to create a custom knowledge base.
 Uses the Google Gemini API for query resolution.
 Answers queries based on the content of your text files.
 Easy-to-run Python application.